 Agencies across the federal government, including the Administration for Children and Families (ACF) and CB, are committed to advancing equity through our work at the federal level and with states, territories, tribes, and all other grantees.
-On February 2, 2022, ACF issued Information Memorandum ACF-IOAS-22-01 on Equity in Action: Prioritizing and Advancing Racial Equity and Support for Underserved Communities.2 This IM expresses ACF's unequivocal commitment to advancing racial equity for all and calls for transformational leadership at all levels to ensure that Americans of all racial and ethnic backgrounds can reach their full potential.
+On February 2, 2022, ACF issued IM ACF-IOAS-22-01on Equity in Action: Prioritizing and Advancing Racial Equity and Support for Underserved Communities.
+This IM expresses ACF's unequivocal commitment to advancing racial equity for all and calls for transformational leadership at all levels to ensure that Americans of all racial and ethnic backgrounds can reach their full potential.
 ACF strongly encourages its grantees to assess and address how its programs and policies may perpetuate systemic barriers for children and families of color.

-On June 15, 2022, President Biden also signed Executive Order 14075 entitled, "Advancing Equality for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Individuals (LGBTQI+)."3 The purpose of the Executive Order is to outline specific actions each federal agency is to take to combat unlawful discrimination and eliminate disparities that harm LGBTQI+ individuals and their families, defend their rights and safety, and pursue a comprehensive approach to delivering the full promise of equality for LGBTQI+ individuals.
-The Executive Order directed CB to partner with state child welfare agencies to help address and eliminate disparities in the child welfare system experienced by LGBTQI+ children, parents, and caregivers, including: the over-representation of LGBTQI+ youth in the child welfare system, and in congregate placements; disproportionately high rates of abuse, and placements in unsupportive or hostile environments faced by LGBTQI+ youth in foster care; disproportionately high rates of homelessness faced by LGBTQI+ youth who exit foster care; and discrimination faced by LGBTQI+ parents, kin, and foster and adoptive families.
+On June 15, 2022, President Biden also signed EO 14075 entitled, "Advancing Equality for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Individuals (LGBTQI+)."2 The purpose of the EO is to outline specific actions each federal agency is to take to combat unlawful discrimination and eliminate disparities that harm LGBTQIA2S+ (Lesbian, Gay, Bisexual, Transgender, Intersex, Asexual, Two-Spirit, and other identities) individuals and their families, defend their rights and safety, and pursue a comprehensive approach to delivering the full promise of equality for LGBTQIA2S+ individuals.
+The EO directed CB to partner with state child welfare agencies to help address and eliminate disparities in the child welfare system experienced by LGBTQIA2S+ children, parents, and caregivers, including:

+- the over-representation of LGBTQIA2S+ youth in the child welfare system, and in congregate placements; - disproportionately high rates of abuse, and placements in unsupportive or hostile environments faced by LGBTQIA2S+ youth in foster care; - disproportionately high rates of homelessness faced by LGBTQIA2S+ youth who exit foster care; and - discrimination faced by LGBTQIA2S+ parents, kin, and foster and adoptive families.